The Music of Brazil

 Brazilian Music Styles

-The music of Brazil is very unique and diverse.
+The music of Brazil is very diverse and unique.
 A variety of musical forms have developed in different parts of the country, many with accompanying forms of dance to go with it.

-Lets take a look at some of the different Brazilian music styles that can be found around different regions of Brazil.
+Let’s take a look at some of the different Brazilian music styles that can be found from around different regions of Brazil.

 Samba is one of the most popular forms of music and dance in Brazil, with its unique rhythm that is characterized by its hip-swiveling style of dance, it is viewed as Brazil’s national musical style and a symbol of the Brazilian Carnival.